hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250605000v1-scop-evaluating-the-comprehension-process-of-large-language-models-f.md

 ---
 layout: default
-title: SCOP: Evaluating the Comprehension Process of Large Language Models from a Cognitive View
+title: "SCOP: Evaluating the Comprehension Process of Large Language Models from a Cognitive View"
 ---

 # SCOP: Evaluating the Comprehension Process of Large Language Models from a Cognitive View